 Things to look out for in private lenders

-Choosing a private lender is one of the major decisions taken by a borrower when he or she wants to borrow.
-The below outlines a couple of things to look out for.
+Choosing a private lender is one of the major decisions taken by a borrower when he or she wants to take a loan.
+The following points below outlines a couple of things to look out for in private lenders.

 Number of years in the business

-Most lenders make sure the number of years they have been in existence and sometimes the number and amount of loans they have been able to offer borrowers.
+Most lenders put out there the number of years they have been in existence and sometimes the number and amount of loans they have been able to offer borrowers.
 Borrowers should also look out for lenders who have given over hundred loans, this information can be found on the websites of lenders.

-If you find a lender who has stated their capital on their website also shows that the lender has enough experience in the market.
+If you find a lender who has stated their capital on their website it can also be a good indicator that the lender has enough experience in the market.

 Does the lender specialize in real estate?